QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 2: Adding Multiple Pulses.md

     # Concatenation of data from each pulse into big lists
 ```
-You then can use the same plotting features from the original code with minimal, or no alterations.
+You can then use the same plotting features from the original code with minimal or no alterations.

-Because of the data structures that QuTiP uses are a bit tricky, here is a helpful function to perform the concatenation:
+Because the data structures that QuTiP uses are a bit tricky, here is a helpful function to perform the concatenation:

 ```python
 # Concatinates time, state, and expectation value lists after each pulse